 What They Found

 They found that a 71-year-old man presented 12 days after acute vertigo and profound left-sided hearing loss, with imaging revealing a filling defect in his left posterior semicircular canal.
-This defect, consistent with fibrosis after labyrinthine ischemia, was associated with persistent vestibular abnormalities despite mild hearing improvement.
+This defect, consistent with fibrosis after labyrinthine ischaemia, was associated with persistent vestibular abnormalities despite mild hearing improvement.

 Canadian Relevance